-Externships are only for 3rd and 4th year veterinarian students.
+- Veterinary School Students: Available to 3rd and 4th year veterinary students from accredited institutions.
 Externships occur year-round as space is available for selected candidates.
-Externs are expected to work 5 days a week for a 4-6 week period.
-Please contact our volunteer coordinator, Jessica Wolanski at Jessica.email@example.com for more details.
-To apply you will be required to submit a resume or CV, cover letter and two professional references.
+Students are expected to commit to work 5 days a week for a 4-6 week period.

 - Veterinary Technician Interns: Available to 2nd year or end-of-program veterinary technician students from an AVMA accredited institution.
 Internships occur year-round as space is available for selected candidates.
 Students are expected to commit to work 5 days a week for a minimum of 4weeks.